-NOTE: When a trailer is towed, the trailer mode must be activated to adapt the gear changes.
-Refer to SETTING THE TRAILER MODE.
+NOTE: When a trailer is towed, the Trailer Mode must be activated to adapt the gear changes.
+Refer to CAR-RYING A PASSENGER, CARGO OR TOWING A TRAILER subsection.

 NOTICE If the trailer mode is not activated when towing a trailer, engine components might be damaged.